HesthaNeo/hq-wan-router/README.md

                 <img width="869" height="339" alt="Screenshot 2026-02-08 160339" src="https://github.com/user-attachments/assets/dcfd8194-f405-4856-99e1-05ab3f0924a4" />
                 <p>- D: Next, we will create the crypto map that will be applied to the VPN-ONLY Internet ineterface.</p>
                 <img width="872" height="697" alt="Screenshot 2026-02-08 160914" src="https://github.com/user-attachments/assets/38a4b88c-48a5-4d60-a070-cd63dfdba3c7" />
+            <p><em>- The command starts the configuration of the rule that tells the router to secure traffic to branch 2 office using automatic encryption (IPsec) and automatic key management (ISAKMP).
+It essentially prepares the router to build an automatic, dynamic IPsec VPN tunnel for traffic going to the branch 2 office. </em></p>